dbrunson21/Password-Generator/README.md

 ## Description

 This Password Generator was created to generate random, more complex, and secure passwords.
-For employees who access sensitve data, this is Generator is especially valuable, making passwords much more difficut to guess for cyber criminals lurking to steal precious information.
+For employees who access sensitve data, this Generator is especially valuable, making passwords much more difficut to guess for cyber criminals lurking to steal precious information.

 ## Installation